saimallesh1010/collabsync/README.md

 Teams often rely on scattered tools for communication, file sharing, and collaboration, which leads to poor coordination, security concerns, and inefficient workflows.
 CollabSync was built to unify these core collaboration needs into a single, secure, and scalable platform.

+## Key Features

+- Secure user authentication and authorization
+- File upload and sharing with access control
+- Real-time collaboration features
+- Scalable backend APIs for handling user and file operations
+- Cloud-ready architecture designed for deployment and growth